play-with-go/play-with-go/guides/2021-05-02-build-flags-backwards-compatibility/en.markdown

 _By [Marcos Nils](https://twitter.com/marcosnils), [Docker Captain](https://www.docker.com/captains/marcos-lilljedahl), Hashicorp Ambassador, Go developer, and co-creator of `play-with-go.dev`._

-Sometimes, when a new `go` version is released, it also ships with a bunch of changes and really interesting features on the standard library.
+Sometimes, when a new `go` version is released, it also ships with a bunch of changes and really interesting features in the standard library.
-As the time of this article, [go 1.16](https://golang.org/doc/go1.16) has been released around two months ago which introduces some changes and new features into the [core library](https://golang.org/doc/go1.16#library) like the new `io.FS` interface, the `go:embed` directive amongst others.
+At the time of this article, [go 1.16](https://golang.org/doc/go1.16) has been released around two months ago which introduces some changes and new features into the [core library](https://golang.org/doc/go1.16#library) like the new `io.FS` interface, the `go:embed` directive amongst others.

 As a module author, how could I introduce these new features and at the same time provide some guarantees that my module can still support the last N releases of go?

-This guide explains how to deal with situations where you want to use new features of recent versions of `go` and at the same time you don't want to force downstream dependecies to upgrade.
-In this case we'll be using conditional compilation through build tags in a real case scenario by using `go` 1.15 and 1.16 new `io.FS` package respectively.
+This guide explains how to deal with situations where you want to use new features of recent versions of `go` and at the same time you don't want to force downstream dependats to upgrade.
+In this case we'll be using conditional compilation through build tags in a real life scenario by using 1.16's new io.FS whilst retaining compatibility for users of `go` 1.15.

 Here's a high level overview of the steps you'll accomplish following this guide: